 These institutional changes induced significant changes in the distribution of political power across Brazil.
 To control the state executive, and thus the political elites within a state, the military leaders appointed to prominent government positions, technocrats with non-political backgrounds and only minimal links to the traditional political groups.
 For example, of the 22 governors selected in 1970, 50 percent of them were technocrats and non-political, compared to 1966 when only two state governors were technocrats (Samuels and Abrucio, 2000).
 As Jenks (1979, pp. 221-222) describes: "By the 1970 elections, President Médici already had men personally loyal to him in key positions in the ARENA national directorate and state directorates.
 At the beginning of the 1971 legislative session, he was able to select men to fill the ARENA congressional leadership positions as well ...
-Médici controlled ARENA at the national and state levels, recruiting the party leadership and increasing the centralization of authority under the President."
-A similar point is made by Sarles (1982) "In general, the military gave ARENA leadership positions to members of the traditional political elite, who maintained their old party organizations and ties within the new government party.
+Médici controlled ARENA at the national and state levels, recruiting the party leadership and increasing the centralization of authority under the President."14 A similar point is made by Sarles (1982) "In general, the military gave ARENA leadership positions to members of the traditional political elite, who maintained their old party organizations and ties within the new government party.
 At times, however, the military presidents attempted to create a completely different kind of political party, free of clientelism and traditional political bargaining.
 President Médici's "political renewal" strategy for ARENA, for example, had a clear corporatist orientation...
 As a result, he selected technocrats and political unknowns for top cabinet positions and many governorships."
 In the state of Santa Catarina, for example, the appointment of the governor Colombo Salles in 1971 by the military regime was aimed at reducing the political power of local oligarchies and fostering political renewal at the municipal and state-levels (de Souza Carreirao, 1988, pp.174-175).

-9Emílio Garrastazu Médici was one of the 5 presidents that served during the military dictatorship.
+14Emílio Garrastazu Médici was one of the 5 presidents that served during the military dictatorship.
 He governed between 1969 and 1974.

-Despite the military's efforts to introduce new leadership, traditional elites remained powerful with their large clientelistic networks and their ability to mobilize votes at times of elections.
-This created a problem for the military because even though they wanted to promote their own candidates, they could not afford to let the traditional elites join the opposition party, and potentially risk electoral defeats.
-As a result, the military introduced the sublegenda voting system, which allowed them to accommodate both their loyalists and the traditional elites all under ARENA's party umbrella (Soares, 1982).
+Introduction of the Sublegenda Voting System The objective of the military was not to replace the local traditional elites, but rather to foster competition among different actors within the municipality.
+To replace the traditional elites at the local level, who were able to mobilize a lot of votes with their large clientelistic networks, would not have been feasible.
+So to avoid having the traditional elites join the opposition party and risk electoral defeats, the military introduced the sublegenda voting system, which allowed them to accommodate both their loyalists and the traditional elites all under ARENA's party umbrella (Soares, 1982).
+Importantly, this reform increased local competition among different actors, including those within the same party.